Mustafakhan3/Mustafa-Panezai/README.md

 In Python, a dictionary is a built-in data type that represents a collection of key-value pairs.
 It is also known as an associative array or a hash map in other programming languages.
 Dictionaries are mutable, unordered, and indexed containers.

 Each element in a dictionary consists of two parts: a key and a corresponding value.
+   # More on strings

+String formatting in Python refers to the process of constructing strings by inserting values into predefined placeholders within the string.
+It allows you to create dynamic strings that incorporate variables, expressions, or other values.